xphillyx/SillyTavern-Extras/README.md

 ## Recent news

+* April 24 2024 - The project is officially discontinued.
 * November 20 2023 - The project is relicensed as AGPLv3 to comply with the rest of ST organization policy.
 If you have any concerns about that, please raise a discussion in the appropriate channel.
 * November 16 2023 - Requirement files were remade from scratch to simplify the process of local installation.
   - Removed requirements-complete.txt, please use requirements.txt instead.